erickleclerc/Moto-Manual-1/README.md

   - [x] Horn

  * Locomotion
-  - [x] Leaning with the user's head while throttling
+  - [x] Turning using the user's head tilt while throttling
   - [x] Auto readjusting the player upright
+  - [x] Understanding positioning with side mirrors

 * A.I.
 Agents
   - [x] Various vehicles that must be avoided to preveent crashing